Buffalo Bills vs. Indianapolis Colts NFL Week 11 Odds, Plays and Insights for November 21, 2021

 Home and road insights

-- The Bills are unbeaten ATS (3-0) as 7-point favorites or greater at home.

-- In four home games this year, Buffalo has gone over the total once.
+- This year, in four home games, Buffalo has gone over the total once.

-- Indianapolis is 2-2 overall, and 3-1 against the spread, on the road.
+- Away from home, Indianapolis is 2-2 overall and 3-1 against the spread.

-- This season, in four road games, Indianapolis has hit the over three times.
+- In three of four road games this season, Indianapolis has gone over the total.

 - The average total in Colts away games this season is 44.8 points, 4.7 fewer than this outing's over/under (49.5).